-The initial reform effort will take the form of security sector reform and the establishment of democratic control over armed forces.
-However, far deeper structural reform of governance will also be demanded of the Ukrainians, including active and discernible measures with regard to government transparency and prevention of corruption.
-This is particularly important if future possible EU and/or NATO membership is to be offered.
+The initial reform effort will take the form of security sector reform and the reinforcement of democratic control over armed forces, in parallel with active and discernible measures with regard to government transparency and prevention of corruption.
+This is particularly important for future EU and/or NATO membership.

-Six primary and sequenced elements/phases of reconstruction would also be needed (based on a major 2022 study by the German Marshall Fund of the United States) underpinning the long-term commitment the West is now entering into with Ukraine:
+Six primary and sequenced elements/phases of reconstruction would also be needed.
+These principles would be based on the Ukraine Reform Conference, the Lugano Principles and a major 2022 study by the German Marshall Fund of the United States thus underpinning the long- term commitment the West is now entering into with Ukraine:

 - Need: Assistance efforts will need to be carefully and consistently co-ordinated with Ukraine to establish precisely the needs of the country.
-Over the medium term, stabilisation and reconstruction will be required to rebuild Ukraine's economy and infrastructure; - Structure: Use existing frameworks reinforced by a "G7 plus Partners" construct to foster an equitable sharing of burdens;
+Over the medium term, stabilisation and reconstruction will be required to rebuild Ukraine's economy and infrastructure; - Structure: Use existing frameworks reinforced by a "G7 plus Partners" construct to foster an equitable sharing of burdens; - Sequence: The US will pay for 75% of the security assistance, whilst the rest of the G7 pays 25%.
+The G7, with European members (France, Germany, Italy and the UK) to the fore, would then pay for 75% of the recovery assistance whilst the US pays 25% offset by Russian funds frozen in foreign banks; - Finance: Financing would begin with public funding, but over time foreign direct investment from the private sector would take over.
+To assist with the transfer of funding from public to private investment some form of "war insurance" is also envisaged at the interface between security, stabilisation and reconstruction; and

-- Sequence: The US will pay for 75% of the security assistance, whilst the rest of the G7 pays 25%.
-The G7, with European members (France, Germany, Italy and the UK) to the fore, would then pay for 75% of the recovery assistance whilst the US pays 25%; - Finance: Financing would begin with public funding, but over time foreign direct investment from the private sector would take over.
-To assist with the transfer of funding from public to private investment some form of "war insurance" is also envisaged at the interface between security, stabilisation and reconstruction.; and - Accountability and rule of law: Long-term funding must be linked to structural law reform and anti-corruption measures.
-Transparency would be vital with all recoveryrelated documents published.
+• Accountability and rule of law: Long-term funding must be linked to structural law reform and anti-corruption measures.
+Transparency will be vital with all recovery-related documents published.